CHAIRPERSON: Calvin Kneupper

 Blue, red, white, and green ribbons will be awarded for entries in the KID GROWN exhibit.

-A tri-color ribbon for Best of Category (garden crop, orchard crop, field crop and home product) will be awarded if three or more entries are entered in a category.
+A tri-color ribbon for Best of Category, in Kid Grown (garden crop, orchard crop, field crop, home product, and Meat Product) will be awarded if three or more entries are entered in a category for Kid Grow.

 All produce must have been grown by the child in their backyard, farm or community garden.
 An adult may help in the process, but the child must have been actively involved in planting, watering, weeding and harvesting the vegetable(s).Exhibit consists of an appropriate number as listed below of any chosen item.
 In case of questions, Committee Chairpersons decision is final.